The main act of worship for the people of the Castleford Team takes place on Sunday morning.

 The Introductory Rite, which includes the greeting a confession and the collect the special prayer for the day; the Liturgy of the Word follows, which normally consists of a reading from the Old Testament or Hebrew Scriptures to give it its correct title, which is followed by a responsorial Psalm and then a reading from the New Testament.
 The Liturgy of the word always finishing with a reading from one of the four gospels, which is followed by the homily or sermon; the peace usually takes place after the prayers of the faithful or bidding prayers as they are also called, here we pray for the Church, for the World, for the Community in which we live and for our families and friends, we also pray for the sick and for those who have died.
 The liturgy of the Eucharist, follows, bread and wine are brought to the altar, the Priest gives thanks and prays that they may become the body and blood of Christ, which we share in at communion (more on how this works practically below); and finally the Dismissal when we give thanks for what we have received during Mass and are then sent out with a blessing.

 During the service normally after the prayers, we have what is called the 'peace'.
 After the introduction to the peace it is traditional to share a 'sign of peace' a simple greeting usually in the form of a handshake or it may be a kiss.
 This isn't quite the same as greeting someone in a non-church context it isn't really the right moment to catch up on the week’s gossip or to introduce yourself to people (the best time for that is after Mass at coffee).
-Nor is it necessary to share the peace with lots of people or to go wandering round the church to find people you know sharing the peace with those nearby is sufficient.
+Sharing the peace with those nearby is sufficient.

 At communion time, people go forward to the front of church to receive communion.
 If you are confirmed or normally receive communion at another Christian church, then you are welcome to receive communion here.
 However, if not, you can still come forward to receive a blessing, please bring your Mass book with you to indicate to the Priest that this is what you want.
 Children are always encouraged to come forward for a blessing.